 Tadaya: (Shh… our best kept secret).
 Situated on a hill with beautiful views of the sunset, Wakura Onsen Tadaya is a traditional Japanese inn built in 1885.
 The inn features a bar, a tea lounge, banquet halls, karaoke booths, and saunas.
 Kaiseki cuisine made with seasonal ingredients is served.
 Enjoy a relaxing soak in the large common baths and open-air baths while gazing at the scenery.
 Both Western-style and Japanese-style guest rooms with tatami mat floors and futon bedding are available.
 Some guest rooms feature private open-air baths.
 Internet is available.

-We offer three payment options based when you sign up!
 We encourage those that can’t afford the full price option to sign up early for the lowest price.
 We strive to maintain a balance between offering our programs to the widest range of participants and running a sustainable and thriving company so that we can continue to create and share our experiences with you.
-Please inquire about payment plans.
+Please inquire about payment plans if you need help spreading out payments.
 We can split up your payments however final payments are due at least 45 days prior to the start date of your retreat.

 Sign up to receive up to $100 off 2017 retreats!

 Plus be the first to know about exciting new trips and get amazing deals sent straight to your inbox.